Rakshitg600/Notakto-website/CONTRIBUTING.md

 If something is confusing, that’s a sign we need to improve it—feel free to open a discussion or comment anywhere.

-Thanks again for being part of Notakto! 🎮
+Thanks again for being part of Notakto! :video_game:

 [1]: ./FIRST_PR.md
 [2]: https://docs.github.com/en/get-started/using-github/github-flow